toniebox-reverse-engineering/hackiebox_cfw_ng/README.md

 ## How to build
 Currently building is only supported under Linux and tested under Debian and Ubuntu.
-As a first step it is adviced to run the [/common/buildAndShip.bootloader.sh](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/common/buildAndShip.bootloader.sh) script once.
+As a first step it is adviced to run the [**/common/buildAndShip.bootloader.sh**](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/common/buildAndShip.bootloader.sh) script once without parameters and once **/common/buildAndShip.bootloader.sh debug**.
 This will build all artefacts and needed dependency artefacts. (especially the driverlib and libsimplelink_nonos_opt)
 For building just single artefacts just take a look into the [buildAndShip.bootloader.sh](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/common/buildAndShip.bootloader.sh) or the provided [/.vscode/tasks.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/.vscode/tasks.json)